Publications

-Helena Marinho an integrated researcher at INET-md, is co-author of the article “Self-regulated learning processes of advanced musicians: A PRISMA review” with Camilla dos Santos Silva, published in the journal Musicae Scientie.
-The article is available in open access.
+Helena Marinho, an integrated researcher at INET-md, is co-author of the article “Self-regulated learning processes of advanced musicians: A PRISMA review” with Camilla dos Santos Silva, published in the journal Musicae Scientie.
+The article is available on open access.

 The article proposes a systematic review of the current state of empirical research on self-regulated learning and music, discussing strategies applied by advanced musicians.
 Systematizing and evaluating this information is essential for understanding and selecting relevant strategies that allow musicians to implement current and relevant methods of self-regulation in their study and learning.